-When I asked why this high performing manager needed coaching, here’s what I was told: “He doesn’t look like a leader.”
+When I asked why this high-performing manager needed coaching, I was told: “He doesn’t look like a leader.”

-Looking like a leader, being perceived as a leader when you interact with customers, peers, or executives is the essence of leadership presence.
-Since it is totally dependent on the impression you make on others, enhancing leadership presence requires a deep understanding of the impact of your appearance, your body language, your emotional state, and how well you to communicate your key messages.
+Looking like a leader, being perceived as a leader when you interact with customers, peers, or executives, is the essence of leadership presence.
+Since it depends on the impression you make on others, enhancing leadership presence requires a deep understanding of the impact of your appearance, body language, emotional state, and how well you communicate your key messages.